 Private collection(by 1935–49; gifted to MMA)

 Washington.
 National Gallery of Art, Washington D.C.
-"The Age of Sultan Süleyman the Magnificent," January 25, 1987–May 17, 1987, no. 144.
+"The Age of Sultan Süleyman the Magnificent," January 25–May 17, 1987, no. 144.

 Chicago.
 Art Institute of Chicago.
-"The Age of Sultan Süleyman the Magnificent," June 14, 1987–September 7, 1987, no. 144.
+"The Age of Sultan Süleyman the Magnificent," June 14–September 7, 1987, no. 144.

+New York.
 The Metropolitan Museum of Art.
 "The Age of Sultan Süleyman the Magnificent," October 4, 1987–January 17, 1988, no. 144.

 Mexico City.
 Colegio de San Ildefonso.
-"Arte islamico del Museo Metropolitano de Arte de Nueva York," September 30, 1994–January 8, 1995, no. 117.
+"Arte Islámico del Museo Metropolitano de Arte de Nueva York," September 30, 1994–January 8, 1995, no. 117.

 Atil, Esin.
-The Age of Sultan Suleyman the Magnificent.
+The Age of Sultan Süleyman the Magnificent.
 Washington, DC: Harry N. Abrams, Inc., 1987. no. 144, p.
-210, ill. pl.
-144 (color).
+210, ill. (color).

 The Metropolitan Museum of Art, Daniel S. Walker, Arturo Ponce Guadián, Sussan Babaie, Stefano Carboni, Aimee Froom, Marie Lukens Swietochowski, Tomoko Masuya, Annie Christine Daskalakis-Matthews, Abdallah Kahil, and Rochelle Kessler.
 "Colegio de San Ildefonso, Septiembre de 1994–Enero de 1995."
 In Arte Islámico del Museo Metropolitano de Arte de Nueva York.
-Mexico City: Consejo Nacional para la Cultura y las Artes, 1994. no. 117, pp. 278-279, ill. p.
-279 (b/w).
+Mexico City: Consejo Nacional para la Cultura y las Artes, 1994. no. 117, pp. 278–79, ill. (b/w).

 Denny, Walter B., Dr. Aileen Ribeiro, Judy Levin, and Jean L. Druesedow.
 Court and Conquest: Ottoman Origins and the Design for Handel's Tamerlano at the Glimmerglass Opera.
 Ohio: Kent State University Museum, 1998–1999. pp. 36–37, ill. fig. 34 (color).

-Ekhtiar, Maryam, Sheila R. Canby, Navina Haidar, and Priscilla P. Soucek, ed.
+Ekhtiar, Maryam, Priscilla P. Soucek, Sheila R. Canby, and Navina Haidar, ed.
 Masterpieces from the Department of Islamic Art in The Metropolitan Museum of Art.
-1st ed. ed.
-New York: The Metropolitan Museum of Art, 2011. no. 229C, pp. 322-323, ill. p.
-323 (color).
+1st ed.
+New York: The Metropolitan Museum of Art, 2011. no. 229C, pp. 322–23, ill. (color).